Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference: Approach

 \subsubsection{Detecting Resource Leaks}

-Having enumerated the control-flow paths and inferred the resource-oriented intentions, we proceed with detecting resource leaks.
+After enumerating the control-flow paths and inferring the resource-oriented intentions, \app proceeds with resource leak detection.

 For each concerned resource involved in the inferred intentions, the detection process involves a two-stage path analysis, as illustrated in Algorithm~\ref{alg:detection}.
 This algorithm takes the concerned resource $res$, all the control-flow paths $\mathcal{P}$, and the resource-oriented intention set $\mathcal{I}$ as inputs.
-The first stage (lines 1-16) is a \textit{single-path analysis} that initially identifies leak-risky paths of the concerned resource based on the $ACQUIRE$ and $RELEASE$ intentions.
-The second stage (lines 17-29) is a \textit{cross-path analysis} that greedily eliminates the false-alarm-introducing paths by considering the $VALIDATE$ intentions.
+The first stage (lines 1-16) is a \textit{single-path analysis} that initially identifies leak-risky paths of the concerned resource based on the $ACQ$ and $REL$ intentions.
+The second stage (lines 17-29) is a \textit{cross-path analysis} that greedily eliminates the false-alarm-introducing \inlinecode{branch}-nodes by considering the $VAL$ intentions.
 After completing both stages, the algorithm (lines 31-36) checks if any path has a corresponding status of $true$.
 If such a path exists, a resource leak of $res$ is reported.

 \textbf{Stage 1: Single-Path Analysis.} The algorithm conducts an iterative process, sequentially processing each $path$ in $\mathcal{P}$ and traversing the nodes within $path$ (lines 2-17).
-During this node traversal, a descriptor counter $rd_counter$ keeps track of the $ACQUIRE$ and $RELEASE$ intentions involving the resource $res$ within $path$ (lines 3-11).
-If $rd_counter$ is greater than 0, it indicates that $path$ is a potential leak-risky path for $res$, and as a result, the risky status of $path$ (i.e., $path.risky$) is initialized as $true$ (lines 12-16).
+During the traversal, a descriptor counter $rd\_counter$ keeps track of the $ACQ$ and $REL$ intentions involving $res$ within $path$ (lines 3-11).
+If $rd\_counter$ is greater than 0, it indicates that $path$ is a potential leak-risky path for $res$, resulting in the risky status of $path$ (i.e., $path.risky$) is initialized as $true$ (lines 12-16).
+When no released API is identified, there is no $REL$ item in the inferred intention expression.
+For example, when there is an $ACQ$ in a path but no corresponding $REL$, the rd\_counter will be 1, marking the path as risky (Line 12).

+\textbf{Stage 2: Cross-Path Analysis.} As outlined in Section~\ref{sec:motivating}, the presence of branches, denoted as unreachable branches, where the resource is inaccessible, gives rise to the possibility of false-positive (FP) leak-risky paths.
+This, in turn, results in false alarms being reported at line 32.
+During this phase, we conduct cross-path analysis utilizing the inferred reachability validation intentions to eliminate the false alarms.